* Advanced Level Inorganic Chemistry Notes 7. GROUPS 1/2 s-block Alkali/Alkaline Earth Metals 7.1 to 7.4 Doc B

 • Since all compounds can be considered ionic, most formulae needed are readily derived in principle by knowing the formula and charge of 10 ions!

-• All formulae derive from these 10 ions by equating the total positive charge of the cation with the total negative charge of the anion, and expressing the formula as the simplest whole number ratio.
+• All formulae are readily derived from equating the total positive charge of the cation with the total negative charge of the anion, and expressing the formula as the simplest whole number ratio.

 • The oxides, hydroxides and carbonates and hydrogencarbonates are usually white ionic solids and the Gp1/2 salts listed in the 2nd table are usually white/colourless crystalline ionic solids.